bossanova808/CommerceRegisterOnCheckout/README.md

             {% if account|length %}
                 {% if "has already been taken" in account.getError('email') %}

                 ...
-Point ou they are already registered...
+Point out they are already registered...

             {% else %}
                 ...etc, e.g. present a user registration form with as much filled in as possible>